cloudtruth/cloudtruth-cli/README.md

   another_profile:
     source_profile: default
     api_key: <Another personal access token>
+    description: Profile for different user
+    # project: <something other than default?>
+    # environment: <something other than default>
 ```

 Note that you can have multiple named profiles in your configuration, allowing you to maintain multiple sets of configuration fields in the configuration file.